-This is easily understood if we consider how China has been, for quite some time, shifting the nature of its economy from a manufacturing one to a service based one.
+This is easily understood if we consider how China has been, for quite some time in fact, shifting the nature of its economy from a manufacturing one to a service based one.
+Whatever that means right?

-Consider the young gentlemen who entered the plumbing industry, marketed as being willing to do the dirty jobs that only the more senior in the work force are willing to do.
-No amount of contemporary digital marketing associated with the “new age” is going to allow them to call a price of two or three times the market rate per unit of their labour.
+Also, consider the recently featured young gentlemen becoming plumbers, marketed as being willing to do the dirty jobs that only the aged, supposedly, are willing to do.
+No amount of contemporary digital marketing associated with the “new age” is going to allow them to call a supernormal price of two or three times the market rate per unit of their labour.

 Therein lies the complications of starting up a business.
 At the end of the day how much a businesseur makes is all that matters towards achieving success.

 Starting a business in Singapore?